1 accredited program. Compare programs, get details, and request info.

 Basic life support skills including CPR, AED use, and ventilations.
 Available in two tracks: pre-hospital and in-facility.
 In Colorado, aspiring Basic Life Supports can choose from 1 accredited training program designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Basic Life Supports in Colorado can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Basic Life Supports use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 This course teaches the essential skills of CPR and AED usage for individuals in the healthcare sector.
 The AHA Basic Life Support program is essential for medical staff requiring certification and focuses on high-quality CPR for adult, children, and infants.
 It aims to improve response to cardiac emergencies, increasing efficiency and effectiveness.

-Common questions about BLS training in Colorado
+About BLS training in Colorado.

-All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).AHA accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.
+All BLS programs listed on FirstRespondersHub meet accreditation standards set by the American Heart Association (AHA).
+AHA accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Basic Life Supports.

 BLS training in Colorado combines classroom instruction with hands-on practical experience.
 Programs cover basic life support skills including cpr, aed use, and ventilations. available in two tracks: pre-hospital and in-facility.
 You'll learn through lectures, skills labs, and clinical rotations before taking the AHA certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.